 - Traveling’s effects (mainly if they’re not acclimated to it).

 You can do many things to keep your dogs from engaging in this behavior.

 How Can I Keep My Dog From Pushing His Food With His Nose

 It can be extraordinary to notice your dog pushing food with his nose.
 But don’t worry; you can avoid this with a few simple measures.
 This is what you’ll be doing.

 Suppose your dogs behave this way to get your attention or a treat from you.
 This behavior can thus be prevented by ignoring them or not engaging them.

 If he gets his way, he will serve to reinforce his conduct.
-If you want to keep him from lying to you, you must avoid pushing him.
+To keep him from lying, you must avoid pushing him.

 You could also use a heavier bowl, so he doesn’t try to push it.

 Positive reinforcement is an effective way to encourage desirable behavior.

 You can reward him with treats, a pat, or verbal praise every time he eats without pushing his food with his nose.